Nathaniel Motte

-Nathaniel Warren Seth Motte (born January 13, 1984) is an American recording artist, record producer, songwriter, and film composer from Boulder, Colorado.
+Nathaniel Warren Seth Motte (/ˈmɒtiː/; born January 13, 1984) is an American recording artist, record producer, songwriter, and film composer from Boulder, Colorado.
 He is a member of the electropop duo 3OH!3 with Sean Foreman.
 He has also written and produced for artists such as Ariana Grande, Maroon 5, Lindsey Stirling, Karmin and MAX, among many more.

 Early life and education

 Motte was born to a French mother and an American father, Dr. Warren Motte, distinguished professor of French Literature at the University of Colorado at Boulder.
 He has one brother, Nicholas Motte.

 Motte attended Foothills Elementary, Casey Middle School, Boulder High School, and the University of Colorado at Boulder.
 In 2006, he graduated with a degree in environmental, population, & organismic biology.
 The following year Motte was accepted to medical school at the University of Colorado Health Sciences Center.

 Motte took piano lessons at a young age, and began to play guitar at home with his brother and father.
 He began to DJ at age 18, playing in local bars and clubs in Boulder.
 He began producing music shortly thereafter, using programs like Acid and Reason to make songs at home while he was attending the University of Colorado.
 He now uses primarily Logic Pro as his production program, although he continues to work in other programs.